Introduction

 See Options | Detector array to control the clipping of detector clusters that cross the boundary of the region.

-A systematic array is specified by the cluster design, the spacing between cluster centres and the origin.
+A systematic array is specified by the cluster design, the spacing between cluster centres, and the origin.
 By default the origin is fixed at (+sp/2, +sp/2) relative to the lower left corner of the bounding box of the region, where sp is the array spacing.
 Alternately the origin may be chosen at random within a square of side sp.

-The 'Lacework' option (secr \(\ge\) 4.1.1) places detectors along the lines of a square grid.
+The ‘Lacework’ option (secr \(\ge\) 4.1.1) places detectors along the lines of a square grid.
 The expected number of detectors is shown in teal.
-It is best for the spacing along the lines to be a submultiple of the spacing of the systematic grid (a duplicated detector is deleted from each intersection).
-The spacing at intersections is otherwise less than specified (this is indicated by an asterisk).
+Spacing of the gridlines in secrdesignapp >= 1.6 is a multiple of the spacing along the lines, to eliminate close spacing at intersections.
 Lacework assumes single detectors.

-Density | animals per hectare (multiply by 100 for animals per km2) |
+| Density | animals per hectare (multiply by 100 for animals per km2) |

-Detection function | HHN hazard halfnormal \( \small \lambda(d) = -\lambda_0 \exp\{-d^2/(2\sigma^2)\} \) |
+| Detection function | HHN hazard halfnormal \( \small \lambda(d) = -\lambda_0 \exp\{-d^2/(2\sigma^2)\} \) |

-HEX hazard negative exponential \( \small \lambda(d) = -\lambda_0 \exp(-d/\sigma) \) | |
+| HEX hazard negative exponential \( \small \lambda(d) = -\lambda_0 \exp(-d/\sigma) \) | |

-lambda0 | intercept \(\lambda_0\) |
+| lambda0 | intercept \(\lambda_0\) |

-sigma | spatial scale \(\sigma\) |
+| sigma | spatial scale \(\sigma\) |

-Only two detection functions are supported: 'HHN' and 'HEX'.
-These relate an animal's hazard of detection at a particular detector on a particular sampling occasion (\(\lambda\)) to the distance \(\small d\) of the detector from its home-range centre.
-The corresponding probability of detection is \(\small g(d) = 1 - \exp \{ - \lambda(d)\}\).
+Only two detection functions are supported: ‘HHN’ and ‘HEX’.
+These relate an animal’s hazard of detection at a particular detector on a particular sampling occasion (\(\lambda\)) to the distance \(\small d\) of the detector from its home-range centre.
+The corresponding probability of detection is \( \small g(d) = 1 - \exp { - \lambda(d)} \).

 See the Detectfn plot for the effect of given lambda0 and sigma.

-Occasions | number of sampling occasions (times detectors were checked) |
+| Occasions | number of sampling occasions (times detectors were checked) |

-Arrays | number of replicate identical arrays (not for Region array) |
+| Arrays | number of replicate identical arrays (not for Region array) |

-Distribution | distribution of number detected |
+| Distribution | distribution of number detected |

 A study may be extended by sampling on more occasions.
 The number of recaptures \(r\) increases indefinitely, but the number of distinct individuals \(n\) levels off.